minvws/nl-kat-coordination/rfd/0004-deduplication.md

 #### Usage of arguments field

 This is used by almost every boefje and the main way to specify on what the boefje should run.
-This is the serialized ooi, the result of calling `serialize` on an OOI.
+This is the serialized OOI, the result of calling `serialize` on an OOI.

-It might be better to provide the serialized ooi as `input_ooi` argument to the boefje `run` to make it more clear what the contents of the field is, see below for the proposed signature.
+It might be better to provide the serialized OOI as `input_ooi` argument to the boefje `run` to make it more clear what the contents of the field is, see below for the proposed signature.